Tuesday, March 19, 2013

 Jackpot.

-Hours later, I emerged from the room with quite the impressive little pile of cards ready to go to Operation Write Home.
+Hours later, I emerged from the room with quite the impressive little pile of cards ready to go.
 I did some serious cardmaking.

 It's been trendy to make altered tags and colorful panels, but what do you do with them once completed?
 THIS, folks.